 A fully qualified and experienced electrician should only undertake electrical work on your property.
 However, there are things that you can do – from knowing the signs of electrical overload in the home to taking steps to reduce the chance of that happening.

 Lights only use a small amount of power, so if you notice lights are flickering or dimming, it’s likely due to too many appliances on the same circuit being used.
 It may be worth getting an electrician’s opinion on moving your lights to a different circuit.

 Sparking originating from a breaker, outlet, or fuse box requires an electrician immediately.
-Stop using the outlet and avoid using it again until an electrician has confirmed it is safe to do so.
+Stop using the outlet and avoid using it again until an electrician has confirmed it is safe.
 Sparking from an appliance may be caused by the appliance itself.
 In which case, either get the item repaired or replaced.

-Extension leads should only be used when necessary and then only for a limited time.
-Prone to kinks and shorting out, extensions leads can get damaged, which often leads to fires that could have easily been avoided.
+Extension leads should only be used when necessary and only for a limited time.
+Prone to kinks and shorting out, extension leads can get damaged, often leading to fires that could have easily been avoided.